-Summer is almost here and that means many not-for-profit organizations are starting to plan for outdoor activities to help raise much needed funds.
-Whether it’s a walk-a-thon, bike ride, golf tournament or some other sports activity, non-profit groups will be seeking sponsorships to help maximum fund-raising opportunities.
-No doubt your spa or massage practice will be contacted by one or several these organizations to donate services to the event.
-As an example a 15-minute massage could be a nice and profitable addition to a golf tournament or a bike ride.
+Summer is almost here, which means many not-for-profit organizations are starting to plan for outdoor activities to help raise much-needed funds.
+Whether it’s a walk-a-thon, bike ride, golf tournament, or some other sports activity, non-profit groups will be seeking sponsorships to help maximum fund-raising opportunities.
+No doubt your spa or massage practice will be contacted by one or several organizations to donate services to the event.
+For example, a 15-minute massage could be a nice and profitable addition to a golf tournament or a bike ride.

-Gain the good will of the community: Giving back to the community is an excellent way to build good will.
-Clients value your contribution and you gain respect among community leaders who may help promote your company to other local organizations and their contacts.
+Giving back to the community is an excellent way to build goodwill.
+Clients value your contribution, and you gain respect among community leaders who may help promote your company to other local organizations and their contacts.

 Employee benefits of giving back

-Today’s millennial employees are seeking fulfillment in ways beyond simply bringing home a paycheck, though that of course matters.
-Ron Guerrier, chief information officer for Farmers’ Insurance, writing in “The future of your workforce, so how do you attract millennials?,” advises that offering employees an opportunity to participate in community service can help to engage and retain millennial employees.
+Today’s millennial employees seek fulfillment in ways beyond simply bringing home a paycheck, though that, of course, matters.
+Ron Guerrier, chief information officer for Farmers’ Insurance, writing in “The future of your workforce, so how do you attract millennials?” advises that offering employees an opportunity to participate in community service can help to engage and retain millennial employees.

-In addition to fulfilling the desire of today’s younger workforce to “give back,” volunteer programs provide opportunities for employees to build their skills.
-Providing massage services to participants after a run or bike race can help improve expertise in sports massage, for examples.
+In addition to fulfilling today’s younger workforce's desire to “give back,” volunteer programs provide opportunities for employees to build their skills.
+Providing massage services to participants after a run or bike race can help improve sports massage expertise, for example.

 Team building is another advantage that comes from your spa or massage practice volunteering for a charity.
-Working together for a cause supported by your spa or massage practice helps to build stronger bonds among employees
+Working together for a cause supported by your spa or massage practice helps build stronger bonds among employees.

 While you may get a lot of requests for help, be selective in evaluating potential charitable partners.
 Be sure that your spa or massage practice achieves the goals you set.
 Work with your team to decide what qualities and characteristics of an event make the right fit.